fastcat/wirelink/README.md

 Determining when there is a live connection to a peer is based on two things:

 * Does the wireguard interface report a recent handshake?
-Recent is defined based on a combination of timeout values from the wireguard go implementation.
+  * Recent is defined based on a combination of timeout values from the wireguard go implementation.
-* Have we received any fact packets from the peer recently.
+* Have we received an "I'm here" fact packet from the peer recently.

 ## Inspiration